ReturnToInteger/ControlSim/README.md

 ### Map Readers

 - `MatlabMapReader` – Loads cones from a MATLAB `.mat` file (requires MATLAB setup)
-- `ManualMapReader` – Returns a hardcoded set of cones for testing or quick use
+- `ManualConeReader` – Returns a hardcoded set of cones for testing or quick use

 ### Controller Logic